omega-gg/HEVR/README.md

 ** This is a work in progress and not yet released **

 ALVR² is a Virtual Reality streaming application.
-It's designed to play VR games remotely from a standalone headset like the Oculus Quest, with a focus on low-latency, compatibily and simplicity.
+Designed to play VR games from a standalone headset (like the Oculus Quest).
+With a focus on low-latency, compatibily and simplicity.

 This project is based on the original ALVR project from [polygraphene](https://github.com/polygraphene) and the ALVR fork from [JackD83](https://github.com/JackD83) and [zarik5](https://github.com/zarik5).